-Finally, we note that some models have been released as chat-models.
-This is important because 1) such models can be prompted (and thus, take their inputs) in a different format from other non-chat models, and 2) these models are generally newer.
-While we are loath to conflate model age with performance, it is at least in the case of GPT and Llama that newer releases tend to eclipse older releases. \cite{Radford2019LanguageMA_gpt2, brown2020language_gpt3, touvron2023llama, touvron2023llama2} Thus, along with reasons explained in section~\ref{sec:training}, we include GPT-3.5 Turbo---which is a fine-tunable chat model---in our analysis.
-We also include GPT-2 in our analysis because it is very well studied and easy to run due to its older age and small size.
+Finally, we noted that some models have been released as chat models.
+This is relevant because 1) such models can be prompted in a different format from other non-chat models (Section~\ref{sec:methods:formatting_examples:openai_models}), and 2) these models are generally newer.
+While we are loath to conflate model age with performance, it is at least in the case of GPT and Llama that newer releases tend to eclipse older releases~\cite{Radford2019LanguageMA_gpt2, brown2020language_gpt3, touvron2023llama, touvron2023llama2}.
+We therefore included the fine-tunable chat model GPT-3.5 Turbo in our analysis.